 The best way to describe Kirby Air Ride was chaos on wheels.
 It shows similarities to Super Smash Bros. at times as well, which isn’t a surprise considering the development house behind the game.

 Star Wars Rogue Squadron II: Rogue Leader

 Building upon the success of the Nintendo 64’s Rogue Squadron comes Rogue Leader.
-With missions inspired by events during and in-between the movies, as well as the original voice actor for Wedge Antilles, Rogue Leader was oozing with presentation and style.
+With missions inspired by events during and in between the movies, as well as the original voice actor for Wedge Antilles, Rogue Leader oozes with presentation and style.

 Gameplay-wise, it doesn’t get much better than this.